Bitcoin Lightning Network with Jameson Lopp

 The argument for big blocks is also known as “on-chain scalability.”
 Under this strategy, each block in the append-only chain of Bitcoin transaction blocks would grow in size to be able to support lower transaction fees and higher on-chain throughput.
 A set of Bitcoin users who supported this idea forked Bitcoin to create Bitcoin Cash, a version of Bitcoin that has a larger block size.

 The argument for small blocks asserts that scaling Bitcoin does not require a larger block size.
-Under this model, the scaling demands of the Bitcoin blockchain would be handled by lightning network.
+Under this model, the scaling demands of the Bitcoin blockchain would be handled by a lightning network.
 A lightning network is a network of person-to-person payment channels that only reconcile with the Bitcoin blockchain to checkpoint batches of transactions.
 These payment channels can be connected together to form the “lightning network.”

-Opponents of lightning network fear that instead of a decentralized payments network, the world with lightning network will be a lower cost version of the present financial system, in which JP Morgan and Blockstream partner up to battle Coinbase in a centralized war for control of the unbanked.
+Opponents of lightning networks fear that instead of a decentralized payments network, the world with lightning network will be a lower cost version of the present financial system, in which JP Morgan and Blockstream partner up to battle Coinbase in a centralized war for control of the unbanked.

 These big blockers argue that the new banks on the lightning network will be just like the old banks–censorious of transactions and held in the domineering palms of the global financial kleptocracy.

 So why bother with the lightning network approach?
 Why are we building this inelegant, kludgey system of off-chain, potentially centralized banking 2.0 complexity?
 Why not just increase the block size indefinitely and keep things simple?
 And even if we increased the block size today, couldn’t we still deploy lightning network in the future while appeasing the transaction volume of today?